AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

     browserify path/to/app.js -o path/to/app.bundle.js
 ```

-You point browserify at your "main" javascript file, the one which `require()`'s everything else your app needs, and browserify bundles it all into a single `app.bundle.js` file that is entirely self contained with all the dependencies you need in it.
-You can then use that like a normal javascript file in the browser like: `<script src='path/to/app.bundle.js'></script>`.
+You point browserify at your "main" JavaScript file, the one which `require()`'s everything else your app needs, and browserify bundles it all into a single `app.bundle.js` file that is entirely self contained with all the dependencies you need in it.
+You can then use that like a normal JavaScript file in the browser like: `<script src='path/to/app.bundle.js'></script>`.

 ### How and when to run browserify?